What Kills Long-Distance Relationships: These 12 Things

 Related Reading: 10 thoughts one has when dumped in a long distance relationship

-9. Taking each other for granted is one of the things that kills long-distance relationships
+9. Taking each other for granted kills long-distance relationships

-And this is what kills long-distance relationships.
-Not calling or texting when you promised, delaying plans to meet up, and not communicating, or giving attention – these are the small ways that couples take each other for granted in LDRs.
-These acts might seem rather trivial once in a while but they can be extremely damaging over a long term leading to a slow death of your relationship.
-If your long-distance boyfriend seems to be taking you for granted, it is one of the signs he losing interest in a long-distance relationship.
+Not calling or texting when you promised, delaying plans to meet up, and not communicating, or giving attention —these are the small ways that couples take each other for granted in LDRs.
+These acts can be extremely damaging in the long run, leading to a slow death of your relationship.

 How to deal

 • Express gratitude regularly: Cultivate a habit of expressing appreciation for your partner.
-Verbalize gratitude for both big and small gestures to reinforce value
+Verbalize gratitude for both big and small gestures, to reinforce the value

 • Prioritize thoughtful gestures: Continue to engage in thoughtful acts that demonstrate care.
 Surprise your partner with small tokens of affection or heartfelt messages